Slugs and snails

 Important points for success with nematode controls:

-- The soil should be moist for 2 to 3 weeks after application.
+The soil should be moist for 2 to 3 weeks after application to enable the nematodes to live.
 During dry spells watering may be necessary.

-- The soil temperature should be above 5°C. Use between March and October outside.
+The soil temperature should be above 5°C. If you live in the south, this probably between March and October.
+Further north, your window is more limited.
 In a greenhouse, use whenever slugs are active.

 Once opened, the contents must be used immediately.
 Unopened, the sachet may be stored in a fridge for 4 weeks or in a cool dark area for 2 days.